Multipath TCP: Benefits

 The redundancy offered by Multipath TCP enables inverse multiplexing of resources, and thus increases TCP throughput to the sum of all available link-level channels instead of using a single one as required by standard TCP.
 Multipath TCP is backward compatible with standard TCP.

 Multipath TCP is particularly useful in the context of wireless networks; using both Wi-Fi and a mobile network is a typical use case.
 In addition to the gains in throughput from inverse multiplexing, links may be added or dropped as the user moves in or out of coverage without disrupting the end-to-end TCP connection.

 The problem of link handover is thus solved by abstraction in the transport layer, without any special mechanisms at the network or link layers.
 Handover functionality can then be implemented at the endpoints without requiring special functionality in the subnetworks - in accordance to the Internet's end-to-end principle.

 Multipath TCP also brings performance benefits in datacenter environments.
 In contrast to Ethernet channel bonding using 802.3ad link aggregation, Multipath TCP can balance a single TCP connection across multiple interfaces and reach very high throughput.

 Multipath TCP causes a number of new issues.
 From a network security perspective, multipath routing causes cross-path data fragmentation that results in firewalls and malware scanners becoming inefficient when they only see one path's traffic.
 In addition, SSL decryption will become inefficient by way of the end-to-end encryption protocols.

 User interface

 In order to facilitate its deployment, Multipath TCP presents the same socket interface as TCP.
 This implies that any standard TCP application can be used above Multipath TCP while in fact spreading data across several subflows.

 Some applications could benefit from an enhanced API to control the underlying Multipath TCP stack.
 Two different APIs have been proposed to expose some of features of the Multipath TCP stack to applications: an API that extends Netlink on Linux and an enhanced socket API.

-Implementation
+Implementations

-In July 2013, the MPTCP working group reported five independent implementations of Multipath TCP, including the reference implementation in the Linux kernel.
+In July 2013, the MPTCP working group reported five independent implementations of Multipath TCP, including the initial reference implementation in the Linux kernel.